Access Sport Oxfordshire

 Access Sport has been working in Oxford city since 2014, helping to increase inclusive sport for children and young people most in need.
 We are delighted to announce that in response to fast-growing need, we are expanding Access Sport's provision across the whole county, benefiting many more children and young people facing disadvantage.

-Access Sport Oxfordshire is a new collaboration between Active Oxfordshire and Access Sport, with generous support from Mark Beard, High Sheriff in nomination for 2022-23.
+Access Sport Oxfordshire is a new collaboration between Active Oxfordshire and Access Sport, with generous support from Mark Beard, High Sheriff of Oxfordshire for 2022-23.

 Changing lives: Natalie's story